simpixelated/simpixelated.com/README.md

 - Gatsby 1.0
 - Next.js 5.0
 - headless WordPress with custom static export
+- Gatsby 2.0 - 5.0
-- now back to Gatsby 2.x
+- now Eleventy

-Read about how/why I decided on Gatsby.js in my [recent blog post](https://github.com/simpixelated/simpixelated.com/blob/stable/content/posts/2021-01-20-converting-from-word-press-to-gatsby-js/index.md).
+Read about how and why I decided to switch from Gatsby.js to Eleventy in my [recent blog post](TBD).

 ## License